es-j3/flashbsd/README.md

 ## FlashBSD
-> Just a GUI dd frontend
+> Just a GUI dd frontend.

 > I noticed the absence of GUI USB Flashing tools on the BSD's in general, so might as well fix that :)

 YAD and BASH are required: